 - Mercury’s Speed

 One of the toughest adversaries of the Shazam and the Justice League is Black Adam.
-Before Billy had held the powers of the Shazam, they were granted to a man named Teth Adam, (played by Dwayne Johnson).
+Before Billy had held the powers of the Shazam, they were granted to a man named Teth Adam (played by Dwayne Johnson in an upcoming film).
 Teth Adam was a power hungry man and used the wizards boon for evil.
 He became corrupt and the wizard Shazam sealed him away until Doctor Sivana resurrected him and unleashed him upon the world.
 His hatred for the wizard Shazam knows no bounds and he loathes Billy for possessing the wizards powers as a mere child.

 In the New 52, before gaining his powers, Billy is adopted into the Vasquez family.
 Originally Billy hated the fact that he had to be adopted by this family when he knew he could live just as easily on his own but he would soon grow to love them.
-His foster siblings consist of five other children: Mary, Freddie (who we see in the trailer played by Jack Dylan Grazer), Pedro, Eugene, and Darla.
+His foster siblings consist of five other children: Mary, Pedro, Eugene, Darla, and Freddie (who we see in the trailer played by Jack Dylan Grazer).
 Later, in order to escape a fight with Black Adam, Billy turned back into a child and to a local zoo where his siblings found him.
 At that moment they were transported to the Rock of Eternity where Billy received more instruction.
-After this during his encounter with Black Adam they found that Billy can temporarily share the powers of Shazam with his family, creating the Marvel Family as seen in the original comics.
-It’s a cool idea, and all of these children are going to be in this movie, whether or not we see them suit up as the Marvel family remains to be seen.
+After this encounter with Black Adam, they found that Billy can temporarily share the powers of Shazam with his family, creating the Marvel Family as seen in the original comics.
+It’s a cool idea, and all of these children are going to be in this movie, but whether or not we see them suit up as the Marvel family remains to be seen.